Momentanen Aufenthaltsort festlegen

 Opened at the beginning of 2013, Community Beer Company likes to think of itself as more than just a craft brewery.
 The brewery hosts tours every Saturday afternoon and the price gets you a pint glass and four drink tickets so you can sample the wares.
 They usually have a few food trucks posted up during touring times too so you can delight all your taste buds.
 In addition to the tours, Community Beer Company hosts all kinds of community events at the brewery like art shows, concerts and beer school just to name a few.

 Katy Trail Ice House is a popular restaurant and beer garden in Dallas.
 It offers a range of 50 beers on tap and a place to chill out.
 It has a huge patio that can be used to host private parties and events.
 The bar is 50 feet long and features the rarest of beers.
-Katy Trail Ice House is the place to gather for any occasion.
+Katy Trail Ice House is the place to gather for almost any occasion.

 Located right in Dallas' Design District is this small craft brewery.
 Peticolas Brewing Company's products can be found in bars around Dallas, but the best way to taste them is right from the source.
 On the first and third Saturdays of every month, show up with some cash for a tour and receive a Peticolas pint glass and three wooden nickel tokens to redeems for beers at the end of the tour.
 Experienced and knowledgeable brewery staff guide you on a short but informative tour about the brewing process, then in the end try one of their distinctive beers like Great Scott, Velvet Hammer or Royal Scandal, among others.